rasitcolakel/refisma/README.md

 # Refisma

+Refisma is a tool to help you create CRUD applications by using Prisma.
+It generates services and endpoints for you, so you can focus on the business logic.

 ## Description

 Refisma is a tool to help you create CRUD applications by using Prisma.
 It generates services and endpoints for you, so you can focus on the business logic.